 Once you’ve determined the proper dimensions of the piece of art you need, make sure you pick a piece with a frame that is cohesive with the rest of the furnishings and colors in the room.
 And remember, measure twice and cut once!

-Like art, the first rule of thumb when placing your tv over the fireplace is to choose the right size tv.
-We have a very comprehensive guide about choosing the right tv based on surrounding furniture and where to hang it in relation to your seating area.
+Like art, the first rule of thumb when placing your TV over the fireplace is to choose the right size TV.
+We have a very comprehensive guide about choosing the right TV based on surrounding furniture and where to hang it in relation to your seating area.

-While some may balk at the idea of detracting from a classic focal point, like a fireplace, with a flat screen tv, the honest truth is, many households watch tv— an estimated 122.4 million, in fact.
+While some people may balk at the idea of detracting from a classic focal point, like a fireplace, with a flat screen TV, the honest truth is, many households watch TV — an estimated 122.4 million, in fact.

-If you place your tv above the fireplace, just make sure to pick a tv that fits and hang it at the right height.
-From there, we recommend displaying your tv on a MantelMount, like the MM540, so you can pull it down into the perfect tv-viewing position when you use it, and tuck it away when you don’t.
+If you place your TV above the fireplace, just make sure to pick a tv that fits and hang it at the right height.
+From there, we recommend displaying your TV on a MantelMount, like the MM815 Motorized Drop Down & Swivel TV Mount, so you can remotely-move it into the perfect TV-viewing position when you use it, and tuck it away when you don’t.

-Just because you have a tv above your fireplace does not mean you need to sacrifice on style.
-Arrange some wispy or thin branches in a low-profile vase and place it along the tv’s edge or in a corner.
+Just because you have a TV above your fireplace does not mean you need to sacrifice on style.
+Arrange some wispy or thin branches in a low-profile vase and place it along the TV’s edge or in a corner.
 Branches of eucalyptus with gaps between each leaf won’t obstruct view, or you can try something leafless like dried flax, canary grass, or lunaria.

 Technically this isn’t an above-the-fireplace décor idea, but it serves the same purpose as placing a seasonal wreath over the mantel or a large piece of art: it creates a focal point in the room.
 To achieve this look, search for a statement piece that sits taller than your mantel.

 Why do we say smartly?
-Because we wouldn’t necessarily recommend leaning a piece of art against your tv for the sake of decorating your mantel.
+Because we wouldn’t necessarily recommend leaning a piece of art against your TV for the sake of decorating your mantel.
 Instead, try using the wall space to the left or right of your fireplace to hang some art.